Upper Hiwassee Highlands AVA: Name Evidence

 Upper Hiwassee Highlands viticultural area is located in the southern Appalachian Mountains in portions of southwestern North Carolina and northwestern Georgia.
 According to the petition, "highland" and "highlands" are traditional terms used to describe the high, rugged, regions of the southern portion of the Appalachians and are terms used by businesses and organizations within the viticultural area.
 Because the word "highlands" applies to a very broad region of the Appalachian Mountains, the petitioner chose to add the term "Upper Hiwassee" to the name of the viticultural area to distinguish it geographically from the larger Appalachian region.
-The term "Upper Hiwassee" refers to the viticultural area’s location along the upper portions of the Hiwassee River, from the river’s headwaters in Towns County, Georgia, to the Hiwassee Dam on Hiwassee Lake in Cherokee County, North Carolina.
+The term "Upper Hiwassee" refers to the viticultural area's location along the upper portions of the Hiwassee River, from the river's headwaters in Towns County, Georgia, to the Hiwassee Dam on Hiwassee Lake in Cherokee County, North Carolina.
 The portion of the river that flows north of the dam, outside the viticultural area, is often referred to as the "lower" river.
-The name "Hiwassee" and its variant "Hiawassee" are used throughout the region of the viticultural area.
+The name "Hiwassee" (/hˈɪwəs,i/ hi-wuhseeis) and its variant "Hiawassee" are used throughout the region of the viticultural area.
 The town of Hiawassee, Georgia, is located within the viticultural area in Towns County and is near the headwaters of the Hiwassee River.
 A search by TTB of the USGS's Geographical Names Information System (GNIS) found 13 locations and populated places within the proposed viticultural area that use the name "Hiwassee," including a church and a mountain ridge in Towns County, Georgia, and a school, fire department, dam, and cemetery in Cherokee County, North Carolina.